www.LinuxHowtos.org

 DESCRIPTION

-Pass a pointer to a zero terminated string as parameter.
-It will be used as the identifier for the crypto engine you want to use for your private key.
+Pass a pointer to a null-terminated string as parameter.
+It is used as the identifier for the engine or provider you want to use for your private key.
+OpenSSL 1 had engines, OpenSSL 3 has providers.

 The application does not have to keep the string around after setting this option.